 The FAQ section contains five questions covering the platform’s multi-property capability, data security, invoicing and payment tracking, ease of getting started, and customer support.
 Each addresses a specific decision barrier rather than a generic FAQ.

-We built this landing page in HubSpot to leverage the native CRM integration.
+We built this landing page in HubSpot for the native CRM integration.
 Every demo form submission feeds directly into Landlord Vision’s sales pipeline, with the property count field used to segment lead routing automatically.

 Independent landlords frequently check property management tools on mobile during property visits.
-We ensured the inline form is fully functional at mobile width, the Trustpilot rating remains visible in the hero without scrolling, and the three feature columns stack vertically in a logical sequence: Financial Management, Property Management, Compliance.
+We made sure the inline form is fully functional at mobile width, the Trustpilot rating stays visible in the hero without scrolling, and the three feature columns stack vertically in a logical sequence: Financial Management, Property Management, Compliance.

-The dashboard screenshot in the lower section shows actual Landlord Vision interface — real data fields, real navigation, real reports.
-SaaS buyers evaluating software are immediately suspicious of mock-up dashboards that look polished but don't reflect the actual product.
+The dashboard screenshot in the lower section shows the actual Landlord Vision interface: real data fields, real navigation, real reports.
+SaaS buyers evaluating software are immediately suspicious of mock-up dashboards that look polished but don't show the actual product.
 Real screenshots signal confidence: the company is comfortable showing what the product actually looks like.

 Three improvements worth testing for current traffic: